Creepshow: "The Lonesome Death of Jordy Verrill"

 Jordy Verrill, a comedic and dim-witted yokel who runs a gas station, watches as a meteorite crash lands on his farm.
 Observing the crash site, Jordy gets his fingers burned when he tries to touch the meteorite.
 In a fantasy sequence, Jordy imagines selling the meteorite to the local college's "Department of Meteors", hoping that the sale will provide enough money to pay off a $200 bank loan.
 Taking precautions, he douses the meteorite with a bucket of water, causing it to crack open and spill a glowing blue liquid.
 In another fantasy sequence, Jordy reimagines the "Department of Meteors" refusing to purchase the now broken meteorite.
-Resolving to try and glue the halves together in the morning, Jordy nonchalantly dumps the liquid inside the meteor into the soil, but not before the substance makes contact with his skin.
+Resolving to try to glue the halves together in the morning, Jordy nonchalantly dumps the liquid from the meteor into the soil, but not before it makes contact with his skin.

 As time passes, Jordy finds his fingers being overcome by what appears to be grass.
 He attempts to call a doctor, but he reconsiders doing so when he imagines (in another fantasy sequence) that the doctor will chop the afflicted fingers off without anesthetic.
 Over time, the strange substance continues to grow all over Jordy's farm, everything Jordy has touched, and even on Jordy's body, which causes him to itch furiously.
 Jordy panics as he discovers the increasing growth, and tries to calm himself by pouring himself a bottle of vodka and mixing it with orange juice.
 Soon after, Jordy falls asleep in a drunken stupor.

-Jordy wakes up sometime later, believing the experience to have been a dream, but his hopes are dashed when he sees that the plant growth has managed to reach inside the house, as well as discovering in a mirror that he has now grown a green beard.
-He starts to draw a bath to relieve the itching, but he is visited by the ghost of his deceased father, who appears in his mirror and warns him against doing so by telling him that water is what the plants want.
+Jordy wakes up sometime later, believing the experience was a dream, but his hopes are dashed when he sees that the plant growth has reached inside the house and, in a mirror, discovers that he has now grown a green beard.
+He starts to draw a bath to relieve the itching, but the ghost of his deceased father appears in his mirror, warning him against it, saying that water is what the plants want.
 Grimly rationalizing that not getting in would only delay the inevitable, Jordy laments that "[he's] a goner already."
 When the itching from the growth on his skin becomes unbearable, Jordy succumbs to temptation and collapses into the bathwater.

-The next morning as The Farm Report plays on TV, Jordy's farm has been completely coated with dense layers of the alien vegetation, with Jordy himself transformed into a human-shaped collection of plant matter.
-In despair, he reaches for a Coach Gun, prays to God that his luck will be in just this once, and blows the top of his head off, killing himself.
-Immediately afterwards, the weather announcement mentions that moderate temperatures and heavy rains are predicted as the plants spread down the roads to other towns.
+The next morning, as The Farm Report plays on TV, Jordy's farm has been completely coated with dense layers of the alien vegetation, and Jordy himself has been transformed into a human-shaped collection of plant matter.
+In despair, he reaches for a coach gun, prays to God that his luck will be in just this once, and blows the top of his head off, killing himself.
+Immediately afterward, the weather announcement mentions that moderate temperatures and heavy rains are predicted as the plants spread down the roads to other towns.
 The Creep mentions in a panel about the rain and the Verrill luck being in again.